Emeecodes01/Network-Connection-Checker/README.md

 ## Network-Connection-Checker
-This is a library that allows you monitor network/internet connection in your android app
+This is a library that allows you to monitor the network/internet connection in your android app

 <img src="ScreenData/internetChecker.gif"/>